c0p4c4b4n4/grpc-grpc-java/_raw/example1/readme.md

-* *unary*: the client sends a single request, and the server replies with a single response
+* *Unary*: the client sends a single request, and the server replies with a single response.
-* *server-side streaming*: the client sends a single request, and the server replies with multiple responses
+* *Server-side streaming*: the client sends a single request, and the server replies with multiple responses.
-* *client-side streaming*: the client sends multiple requests, and the server replies with a single response
+* *Client-side streaming*: the client sends multiple requests, and the server replies with a single response.
-* *bidirectional streaming*: both the client and server exchange multiple messages simultaneously, enabling full-duplex communication
+* *Bidirectional streaming*: both the client and server exchange multiple messages simultaneously, enabling full-duplex communication.

 ```